-Asphalt Production: Sustainable Polymers - MacRebur® MR6, MR8
+Asphalt: Sustainable Polymers - MacRebur®

-MacRebur® MR6 and MR8 are polymers derived from selected recycled plastics and are designed for the extension and enhancement of bituminous binder for asphalt.
-In use in 30 countries, MacRebur products offer a significant improvement in the fatigue life of asphalt mixes, as well as an increase in the stiffness of modulus.
-Profiled case studies include a range of applications including a local road two-lane resurfacing project in Norway, the use in AC20 asphalt surfacing for aprons at Auckland International airport and other NZ based hardstand and local road applications where a sustainable pavement solution was required.
+MacRebur® polymers are derived from selected plastics and are designed for the extension and performance improvement of bitumen for asphalt.
+In use in over 30 countries, MacRebur products offer a significant improvement in the fatigue life of asphalt mixes, as well as an increase in the stiffness of modulus.

 MacRebur case studies